filip-husnik/pseudofinder/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will (hopefully) get you the pipeline up and running on your local machine.

 ### Prerequisites